-A California native, at 21, Dave pitched a Los Angeles record label on a music video concept for an up and coming band.
-The label took a risk and gave him a budget.
+In 1990, Dave pitched a Los Angeles record label on a music video concept for an up and coming band.
+The label took a risk on a young director and gave him a budget.
 He produced, directed, and edited the music video "Deliverance: Weapons of Our Warfare."
 The video aired on MTV throughout the 90s and placed among the top three on MTV's Head Banger's Ball countdown twelve weeks in a row, resulting in over 700,000 albums sold.
 Lars Ulrich of Metallica hosted a show in which he named the video one of his top ten favorite metal videos of all time.

 With a desire to grow as a filmmaker, Dave went to film school at the University of California Los Angeles Extension.
 His teachers included Hollywood veterans like Oscar-winning screenwriter Ron Bass (Rainman, My Best Friend's Wedding, What Dreams May Come) and producer Stephen Deutsch (Somewhere in Time, All the Right Moves, Bill & Ted’s Excellent Adventure).

 While attending film school, Dave worked at the Academy Award-winning visual effects company Digital Domain, assisting in the production of the blockbuster movies Titanic and The Fifth Element, Dante's Peak, and Chain Reaction.